Septimius Severus: Military reforms

-Reputed persecution of Christians
+Persecution of Christians

-At the beginning of Severus' reign, Trajan's policy toward the Christians was still in force.
+At the beginning of Severus's reign, Trajan's policy toward the Christians was still in force.
 That is, Christians were only to be punished if they refused to worship the emperor and the gods, but they were not to be sought out.
 Therefore, persecution was inconsistent, local and sporadic.
 Faced with internal dissidence and external threats, Severus felt the need to promote religious harmony by promoting syncretism.
-He, possibly, issued an edict that punished conversion to Judaism and Christianity.
+He possibly issued an edict that punished conversion to Judaism and Christianity.

-A number of persecutions of Christians occurred in the Roman Empire during his reign and are traditionally attributed to Severus by the early Christian community.
-This is based on the decree mentioned in the Historia Augusta, an unreliable mix of fact and fiction.
+A number of persecutions of Christians occurred in the Roman Empire during his reign and were traditionally attributed to Severus by the early Christian community.
+A decree by Severus against the Christians is mentioned in the Historia Augusta, an unreliable mix of fact and fiction.
 Early church historian Eusebius described Severus as a persecutor.
-The Christian apologist Tertullian stated that Severus was well disposed towards Christians, employed a Christian as his personal physician and had personally intervened to save several high-born Christians known to him from the mob.
-Eusebius' description of Severus as a persecutor likely derives merely from the fact that numerous persecutions occurred during his reign, including those known in the Roman Martyrology as the martyrs of Madauros, Charalambos and Perpetua and Felicity in Roman-ruled Africa.
+However, the Christian apologist Tertullian stated that Severus was well disposed towards Christians, employed a Christian as his personal physician and had personally intervened to save several high-born Christians known to him from the mob.
+Some scholars think that Eusebius' description of Severus as a persecutor likely derives merely from the fact that numerous persecutions occurred during his reign, including those known in the Roman Martyrology as the martyrs of Madauros, Charalambos and Perpetua and Felicity in Roman-ruled Africa.
 These were probably the result of local persecutions rather than empire-wide actions or decrees by Severus.

-Military activity
+Military activity in Africa

-Africa (202)

 In late 202 Severus launched a campaign in the province of Africa.
 The legatus legionis or commander of Legio III Augusta, Quintus Anicius Faustus, had been fighting against the Garamantes along the Limes Tripolitanus for five years.
 He captured several settlements such as Cydamus, Gholaia, Garbia and their capital Garama—over 600 km south of Leptis Magna.
 The province of Numidia was also enlarged: the empire annexed the settlements of Vescera, Castellum Dimmidi, Gemellae, Thabudeos and Thubunae.
 By 203 the entire southern frontier of Roman Africa had been dramatically expanded and re-fortified.
 Desert nomads could no longer safely raid the region's interior and escape back into the Sahara.

-Britain (208)
+Britain

 In 208 Severus travelled to Britain with the intention of conquering Caledonia.
 Modern archaeological discoveries illuminate the scope and direction of his northern campaign.
 Severus probably arrived in Britain with an army of over 40,000, considering some of the camps constructed during his campaign could house this number.